- Important Points

 You can file a complaint at the Office of Civil Rights and Wage Enforcement's office located at 7 E. Redwood Street, 9th Fl.
 Additionally, you can file a complaint at any District Police Station.
 For a full list of locations where you can file a complaint, visit the page Where to File a Complaint.

 To file a complaint, you will fill out and sign a form.
 The form has several questions including your name, age, address, the date of the incident, the name of the accused officer, the place of the incident, witnesses to the incident, and a statement of what happened.
-Many of the questions that you must answer are similar to the question that appear on the online form located on the page File a Complaint Online.
+Many of the questions that you must answer are similar to the question that appear on the online form located on the page Online Complaint Notification.

 A copy of the complaint is given to you, a second copy is sent to the Internal Affairs Division of the Police Department.
 At this point the Board has three options: